xwmx/nb/README.md

   -f, --filename <filename>  The filename for the bookmark.
 It is recommended
                              to omit the extension so the default bookmark extension is used.
+  -q, --quote <quote>        A quote or excerpt from the saved page.
+                             Alias: `--excerpt`
   --raw-content              Save the page content as HTML.
   --related <url>            A URL for a page related to the bookmarked page.
                              Multiple `--related` flags can be used in a